 We have seen the incredible power of churches and communities when they partner to lift themselves out of poverty.

-Our vision is for all people to experience restored relationships that free them from poverty and injustice, enabling them to live transformed lives in healthy communities and reach their God-given potential.
+Our vision is to see all people freed from poverty and injustice, living transformed lives and reaching their God-given potential.

 Our mission is to follow Jesus where the need is greatest as we work alongside churches and communities to overcome poverty and injustice.